joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * inactivate unused parts of UOI.
+ * update lcr/lcrb mutate "a || b" to "a", "b", "true", "false" besides the normal.
+ * update aor to muate "a + " to "a", "b" besides the normal.
  * allow the limits for the colors in the html report for files to be configurable.
     * The user may have either looser or stricter requirements than those that are hard coded atm.
  * calculate the checksum for a mutant based on all tokens in a file excluding comment tokens.